-- Significance We want to understand how your Fellow's work will move forward the health equity goals set out in your Proposal.
-Make a case for the importance of your Fellow's research/activities and how that work will address barriers leading to inequality of oncology care that exist in institutions and within society at large. - Approach The Proposal should be designed to go beyond the purely descriptive task of identifying the problem of oncodisparity (which has been described by ASCO's Task Force report).
+1. Significance - We want to understand how your Fellow's work will move forward the health equity goals set out in your Proposal.
+Make a case for the importance of your Fellow's research/activities and how that work will address barriers leading to disparities in oncology care that exist in institutions and within society at large.

+- Approach The Proposal should be designed to go beyond the purely descriptive task of identifying the problem of oncodisparity (which has been described by ASCO's Task Force report).
 It should focus on potential action items and strategies, which aims to test interventions that alleviate health disparities. - 3.
 Ripple Effect Please include ideas about how to maximize the impact of the work of the fellows participating in the program.
-In other words, we are not looking for a fellowship program to educate or impact one or two fellows; we seek to support a program that strives to create a ripple effect that has a much greater impact on the institution where the fellow is being trained and, importantly, which can be replicated by other institutions and practices in the country.
-Publications, presentations at your institution and conferences, and enduring materials may enhance the ripple effect.
-"Just as ripples spread out when a single pebble is dropped into water, the actions of individuals can have far-reaching effects."
-Shoot high for far-reaching effects.
+In other words, we are not looking for a fellowship program to educate or impact one or two fellows; we seek to support a program that strives to create a ripple effect that has a much greater impact on the institution where the fellow is being trained and, importantly, which can be replicated by other institutions and practices in the Publications, country. presentations at your institution and conferences, and enduring materials may enhance the ripple effect.
+"Just as ripples spread out when a single pebble is dropped into water, the actions of individuals can have far-reaching effects."11 Shoot high for far-reaching effects.
 We expect Fellows to strive to present the outcomes from their fellowships at scientific or educational conferences. - 4.
 Timeline for Fellowship start up, implementation and completion We want to determine if the Fellow will be able to get the work done within the project timeline or if the proposed work is over ambitious.
-The Fellowship work should finish by July 1, 2026.
+The Fellowship work should finish by July 1, 2027.
+We discourage organizations from requesting no-cost extensions of time to complete their fellowship work.